andygilbert/construct-save-share-image/README.md

 # construct-save-share-image
-Construct plugin to allow native builds (iOS and Android) image saving and sharing on iOS and Android.
+Construct plugin to allow native builds (iOS and Android) image saving and sharing vis SMS.

 ## How does this differ from the "official plugin"?
 The official plugin currently only allows to share text and URL links due to compatability requirements with Web Share API.